lmsqueezy/laravel/README.md

 For an example payload, [take a look at the Lemon Squeezy API docs](https://docs.lemonsqueezy.com/api/webhooks#webhook-requests).

-Once you have a listener, wire it up in your app's `EventServiceProvider`:
+Laravel v11 and up will detect the listener automatically.
+If you're on Laravel v10 or lower, you should wire it up in your app's `EventServiceProvider`:

 ```php
 <?php